elahe-dastan/simplesurance-assignment/README.md

 ## Implementation

 There are different algorithms to implement with their own pros and cons.
-The simplest approach is implementing a deque in which I was concerned about the size of the deque that could grow a lot based on number of requests and also though the amortized time complexity will be O(1) but some requests may take much longer than the others so, I implemented another algorithm which I'm going to explain besides the rest of code and take a look at why each decision was made.
+The simplest approach is implementing a deque (double ended queue) in which I was concerned about the potential growth in the deque's size relative to the volume of requests and also though the amortized time complexity will be O(1) but some requests may take much longer than the others so, I implemented another algorithm which I'm going to explain besides the rest of code and take a look at why each decision was made.

-In the current implementation we are using a fixed-window-size array in which each room indicates the number of requests queried in that second (I descreteized the time by seconds, if this code was going to be used in a use like microprocessor we had to change our idea).
+In the current implementation we are using a fixed-window-size array in which each room indicates the number of requests queried in the corresponding second (I've discretized time into one-second intervals, if the code were to be used in contexts such as microprocessors, where finer time resolution is needed, we would need to adapt and refine our approach).
 To return the response we simply sum up the numbers in this array.
-To write each request to this array we follow below precedure.
+To write each request to this array we follow below procedure.

 ```mermaid
 graph TD;